AI MarketingCommunity GrowthSMMAMarketing RolesAgentic AI

 For agencies specifically, the math on VAs has been getting worse for years.

-A skilled VA doing community engagement across 3 client accounts works 30–40 hours a week and costs $1,500–4,000/month depending on where they're based.
+A skilled VA doing community engagement across three client accounts works 30 to 40 hours a week and costs $1,500 to $4,000 a month, depending on where they're based.
 They're good at following a playbook.
-They're not good at learning your client's voice, adapting to changing community dynamics, or generating analytical reports that speak to business outcomes.
+They're not as good at learning a client's voice, adapting to shifting community dynamics, or writing reports that actually speak to business outcomes.

 Training a VA takes time.
 Turnover breaks continuity.
-And the ceiling on what one person can handle is real — adding a fourth client means adding headcount.
+And the ceiling on what one person can handle is real: adding a fourth client usually means adding headcount.

-The agencies we see thrive with agentic tools aren't replacing their VAs with software.
+Agencies that thrive with agentic tools aren't replacing their VAs with software.
 They're redeploying them.
-The VA who was spending 35 hours a week on community scrolling now spends 10 hours a week on queue curation, 10 hours on lead follow-up, and 15 hours on the relationship work that actually drives retention.
-The output of that same person — in terms of business value delivered to clients — is dramatically higher.
+The VA who was spending 35 hours a week on community scrolling now spends 10 hours on queue curation, 10 on lead follow-up, and 15 on the relationship work that actually drives retention.
+The business value that same person delivers to clients goes up dramatically.

 The BDR Parallel